World IBD Day 2022: 20 years of living with Ulcerative Colitis

 • Severe loss of appetite (which breaks my heart, dinner’s my favourite thing)

-When I first became ill with UC I ended up weighing just 5 stone.
+When I first became ill with UC I ended up losing so much weight that I dropped to a deeply unhealthy 5 stone.
 I’m not exaggerating when I say my parents thought I was dying.
 I was refusing to eat because I felt so unwell and they had to have several strong words with my local GP before I even got a hospital appointment.
 My GP initially mis-diagnosed all of my symptoms as hemorrhoids.
 I missed almost a year of school because I was physically unable to leave the house.
 It was a rough time, but I don’t really remember too much of it because I was young, and the doctors spoke to my parents about the serious stuff.
 I just remember stuffing my face with doughnuts when I eventually felt better.

-Through medication (a combination of Azathioprine, Mezavant, Hydrocortisone foam and Salofalk foam enemas), sheer determination, and the support of my family and The Royal London Hospital; I have managed to live a pretty brilliant life without UC ruining things.
-I can do pretty much everything everyone else does, mainly because I’ve got some sweet drugs (all legal) that keep me on track.
-However, even when things are going well with my condition, I still hesitate about staying over at friends houses, going away on holiday and going to Music Festivals.
+Through medication (a combination of Azathioprine, Mezavant, Hydrocortisone foam and Salofalk foam enemas), sheer determination, and the support of my family and The Royal London Hospital; I have managed to live a pretty brilliant life without UC totally ruining things.
+I can do pretty much everything everyone else does, mainly because I’ve got medication that keeps me on track.
+However, even when things are going ‘well’ with my condition, I still hesitate about staying over at friends houses, going away on holiday and going to Music Festivals.

 Ultimately, steroids are both a friend and a foe to me.
-Fortunately, I’ve got a brilliant family who know how to help me out when I feel strung out, and once I’ve finished the prescribed course most of these steroid-induced symptoms go away.
+Fortunately, I’ve got a brilliant family who know how to help me out when I feel strung out like this, and once I’ve finished the prescribed course most of these steroid-induced symptoms go away.
 If you have been officially diagnosed with depression, please don’t take offense at my self-diagnosis.
 I believe that my depressive symptoms are a by-product of my physical illness, which makes it easier to deal with.
-People who suffer with severe depression may not have the benefits of this perspective and I empathise intensely with anyone who has been through/is going through periods of depression.
+People who suffer with severe depression may not have the benefits of this perspective and I empathise intensely with anyone who has been through, or is currently going through periods of depression.

 DISCLAIMER: I want to differentiate between Irritable Bowel Disease (IBD) and Irritable Bowel Syndrome (IBS).
-Both are complicated conditions, but IBD is generally more severe and much more difficult to control than IBS, which can often be controlled by changes in lifestyle or diet.
-Changes like this can improve symptoms for sufferers of IBD, but they do not eradicate all symptoms, or cure the disease – the disease is permanent.
+Both are complicated conditions, but IBD is generally more severe and more difficult to control than IBS.

 You can donate to IBD research charities here, or just do some more investigating here.
 Thanks for reading.